TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/javascript/index.md

 - Jeremy Grifski
 - NameerWaqas
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 02 2020 21:59:26.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 29 2023 21:43:56.
 The solution was first committed on Oct 01 2020 13:30:39.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution